otrv4/otrv4/architecture-decisions/003-version-advertisement.md

 ### Context

-Currently, OTRv3 support its previous versions, user should configure their policy to tell the protocol if they wanna to support previous versions or not.
+Currently, OTRv3 support its previous versions, user should configure their policy to tell the protocol if they wanna to allow previous versions or not.
-When a user wanna to have a conversation with someone, its should send a query message telling which versions its support.
+When an user wanna to have a conversation with someone, its should send a query message telling which versions its supports.
 This message is send as plaintext and can be intercepted and changed without the user been notified.

 As we are updating OTR to provide cryptographic primitives with a higher security